Facts About Hiccups: Causes, Treatments, and Prevention

 Some home treatments rely on increasing the carbon dioxide level in the blood or on stimulating the vagus nerve.
 For example, holding one's breath or breathing into a paper (but not plastic) bag raises the carbon dioxide level in the blood.
 The National Health Service in the UK recommends the latter step but adds a warning that we shouldn't put the bag over our head.

-Firmly pulling the tongue stimulates the vagus nerve.
+Firmly pulling the tongue may stimulate the vagus nerve.
 A teaspoon of sugar placed on the back of the tongue, drinking ice-cold water, biting a lemon, or drinking vinegar stimulates the back of the throat and ends some hiccup bouts.

 Leaning forward to compress the chest or raising the knees to the chest ends hiccups in some people.
 Even drinking from the far side of a glass has been reported to cure the problem.
 This process may be helpful because it forces the abdominal muscles to contract.
 If a person is startled, their hiccups may stop due to a sudden contraction of the diaphragm.
 Mental distraction may also be a successful technique for stopping the problem.